Common Risk Factors That Cause Low Iron

 - Vegetarian or Vegan

 Despite the fact that iron deficiency affects millions throughout the world, it still goes unrecognized and undiagnosed far too often.
-Sadly, many women struggle for years with debilitating symptoms (fatigue, hair loss, headaches, anxiety, etc), without discovering the root cause of their suffering.

 If you feel you are at risk of iron deficiency or you are experiencing the symptoms of low iron, it is important to request the important blood tests necessary to identify iron deficiency and work with your doctor to identify what is causing your deficiency.